THE CLAY, IMPRINTS, THE SNOWBANK, THE GLAZE WASTE, THE OAK TREE, THE POTTER´S WHEEL, FORMULAS, THE CAVES, QUICK CLAY, THE KILN and SISYPHOS

 DRY, UNFIRED LEFTOVER clay and waste containers filled with glaze – how can this be material for reflexion?
 In short, reflective and accessible texts spanning the fields of systematics and poetics Katrine Køster Holst writes about various aspects of her artistic work: use of materials, work processes, education and training, inspirations and coincidences.
 Through clay, thought- provoking connections between people, landscape and nature are formed.
-Below, these 11 essays are presented: THE CLAY, IMPRINTS, THE SNOWBANK, THE GLAZE WASTE, THE OAK TREE, THE POTTER´S WHEEL, FORMULAS, THE CAVES, QUICK CLAY, THE KILN and SISYPHOS.

 English translation by Christine O´Hagan

-The project is supported by the Norwegian Artistic Research Programme 2014-2019
+Supported by the Norwegian Artistic Research Programme

 The Clay 1/11